 Director

 Yijie Wang, Ph.D.
-I am an Assistant Professor in the Department of Human Development and Family Studies at Michigan State University.
+I am an Associate Professor in the Department of Human Development and Family Studies at Michigan State University.
 I received my Bachelor's degree in Psychology at Peking University in China and PhD degree in Human Development and Family Sciences at the University of Texas at Austin.
 My research interests center on adolescent development within the context of race, ethnicity, immigration, and social inequality.
 My work investigates socio-cultural (e.g., ethnic/racial socialization), bio-behavioral (e.g., sleep), and cognitive (e.g., executive function) factors that can be leveraged to promote adolescent development in the face of racism and inequality.
 My work integrates diverse methodologies such as longitudinal and daily diary designs to understand both short-term and long-term developmental mechanisms.
+This research has been funded by National Institute of Health and William T. Grant Foundation.
+My work appears in top journals including Child Development, Developmental Psychology, Journal of Adolescent Health, and JAMA.
+I have received the Rising Star award from the Association for Psychological Science (APS) in 2019, and the Distinguished Scientific Awards for an Early Career Contribution to Psychology from the American Psychological Association (APA) in 2024.

 Youchuan Zhang, Ph.D.